Particular/docs.particular.net/tutorials/nservicebus-sagas/2-timeouts/tutorial.md

 snippet: BuyersRemorseCancelOrderRouting

-To allow users to cancel orders, we'll modify the ClientUI input loop to:
+To allow users to cancel orders, we'll modify the ClientUI input loop in the `InputLoopService` class to:

 * store the ID of the sent order
 * accept another command, `cancel`, that uses the previously stored ID to cancel the sent order